 In those parts of Romania, streets are written both with Hungarian and Romanian names, and most people are bilingual (Hungarian and Romanian).

-Furthermore, Hungary is a member of the European Union and a safe country to travel.
-This makes it a great choice if you decide to extend your visit from Romania.
+Hungary is a member of the European Union and a very safe country to travel.
+This makes it an easy choice if you decide to extend your trip westward from Romania.

 One of the best destinations would be, of course, Budapest (the capital of Hungary), but there are also some beautiful lakes and castles to explore.
 I also prefer Budapest to Bucharest and I am sure most people would.